 Outlook / Prognosis

-What should I ask my healthcare provider?
+What questions should I ask my dentist?

 A note from Cleveland Clinic